Wednesday, April 26th, 6:30pm

 Viva Vino è tornato–it’s back!

-Come support the Chorale as we kick off our 2015-16 season, with arias performed by some of the city’s most talented artists, and wines selected especially for the occasion!
+Come raise a glass and support the Chorale in our mission of making beautiful music, with arias performed by some of the city’s most talented artists, and wines selected especially for the occasion!

 Where else in NYC can enjoy such a convivial evening of good wine, good food and great music, and support the arts at the same time?
 (We’ll say, “nowhere!”)

-Dubbed as “a soulful and handsome young man who delivers an electrifying and thrilling performance, bringing the crowd to their feet” (An-Nahar), Amine J. Hachem is a Lebanese-American operatic and crossover tenor who has thrilled audiences across the United States, Europe, and the Middle East.
+Dubbed as “a soulful and handsome young man who delivers an electrifying and thrilling performance, bringing the crowd to their feet,” (An-Nahar), Amine J. Hachem is an operatic and crossover tenor who has captivated audiences across the United States, Europe, and the Middle East.
 He has been a leading tenor in several operas and musicals, including La Traviata, Tosca, La Boheme, Madama Butterfly, Carmen, Phantom of the Opera, Evita, I Lombardi Alla Prima Crociata, Gustav Mahler’s Symphony No. 8, and has also performed in numerous cabarets, and concert venues all over the world.